 Depending on whether you tend to internalise or externalise your shadow this will either be through pacifying others through kindness or manipulating them through passive aggression.

 Showing up with love is about being willing to meet what is in experience without blaming or attacking anyone.
-This includes kindness, but studies have shown that we only recognise kindness when it is enacted by those who are higher status.
+This includes kindness, but studies have shown that people only recognise kindness when it is enacted by those who are higher status.
 People who are lower status are expected to be kind as a minimum behaviour.

 When someone has power over you and they choose to be nice, that’s kindness